-7.3.3 No less than twenty-five (25) Working Days prior to the Commencement of Service Date, the Operating Company shall submit to the Director for consent, a draft Disruption Risk
+7.3.3 No less than twenty five (25) Working Days prior to the Commencement of Service Date, the Operating Company shall submit to the Director for consent, a draft Disruption Risk Management Plan including the individual Wind Management Plans for all Structures with

-Management Plan covering the full extent of the Unit.
+Particular Requirements covering the full extent of the Unit.
 The Disruption Risk Management Plan shall be developed in accordance with Transport Scotland's Manual for the Management of the Risk of Unplanned Network Disruption and utilise all relevant historic data supplied by the Director.